Respiratory syncytial virus: Immunocompromised

 In both adults and children, those who are immunocompromised are at an increased risk of severe infection with RSV.
 Infected individuals in this group are more likely to progress from upper to lower respiratory tract involvement and have prolonged viral shedding.
-Symptom severity seems to be closely related to the extent of immune suppression.
+Symptom severity seems closely related to the extent of immune suppression.
 Those who have undergone hematopoietic stem cell transplant (HSCT), intensive chemotherapy, and lung transplant are particularly susceptible.
-Bone marrow transplant patients appear to be at highest risk, especially prior to marrow engraftment.
+Bone marrow transplant patients appear to be at the highest risk, especially before marrow engraftment.
 In this group, RSV infection carries a nearly 80% risk of both pneumonia and death.

+Elderly

+RSV or Respiratory syncytial virus affects many populations differently.
+The most at-risk populations for RSV complications are older adults and those with underlying medical conditions or immunocompromised individuals.
+Between 60,000-160,000 older adults in the United States are hospitalized annually with RSV.
+Between 6,000 and 10,000 older adults die from RSV infection each year.
+Additionally RSV can "... lead to worsening of serious conditions such as, Asthma, Chronic obstructive pulmonary disease (COPD) – a chronic disease of the lungs that makes it hard to breathe, and even Congestive heart failure – when the heart can't pump enough blood and oxygen through the body."
+Expedient and proper medical care is important for older adults as waiting or receiving a misdiagnosis can be associated with an increased risk of complications.
+As of August 2023, adults aged 60 years and older qualify for vaccination against RSV in Canada and the United States.